Masashi-desu/zmk-layout-shift-MacWin/README.md

 ### Target Layout Selection

-Select the target keyboard layout by setting one of the following Kconfig options in your configuration file (e.g., `your_keyboard.conf`):
+Select the target keyboard layout by setting one in your configuration file (e.g., `your_keyboard.conf`):

 ```conf
 # Japanese (JIS) layout (default)